Arkiva-app/.github/README.md

 # Unlock Sales Success with Advanced AI 🚀

 Welcome to the **Arkiva** repository!
-Our mission is to revolutionize how sales teams operate by turning every sales call into actionable insights and personalized coaching.
 Powered by cutting-edge AI, our platform boosts performance and drives success.

 ## What We Do